imshakib/Risk_Interactions_Flood/README.md

           Klaus Keller (kzk10@psu.edu)
  Recoded by: Vivek Srikrishnan (vs498@cornell.edu) Code verification: Matthew Lisk (mdl5548@psu.edu)

+ Possible Issues:

+ This code has been tested on Windows and Mac local machines as well as the Penn State HPC system including ROAR and Firkin, as well as an Ubuntu Singularity.
+ - A reported issue was that the installation of the "ggpubr" package produced some errors on the Linux machines due to a configuration issue with finding 'libcurl'.
+The "ggarrange" command is used from the "ggpubr"in the code.
+ - It is recommended that you run the code on high-performance computation facilities.
+You might encounter a resource issue while running the code on local machines or while trying to open the plot in the pdf format.
+The pdf plot might be unable to be viewed in its entirety on some Mac and Win10 machines with any of the pdf viewers used as a matter of resource issues.
+When the files are clicked on, the viewer window would open.
+After a few minutes parts of plots would appear, but then the viewers would stop responding.
+You might e able to find a work around on these machines, by importing the pdf into GIMP (https://www.gimp.org/), but even that import process might take around 5-10 minutes.

  Copyright 2021 Iman Hosseini-Shakib and Klaus Keller This file is free software: you can redistribute it and/or modify